 Sim Racing seats are one of the vital parts of your Sim Racing experience.
 Once attached to a Sim Racing rig, they are what allow you to race in comfort over long periods of time, whilst knowing that you aren’t going to move your entire setup whilst slamming on the brakes.

 When considering which seat to buy, sturdiness is one of the key points.
 If your seat shifts as you drive, it will certainly have a negative impact on your experience.
-Meanwhile, having a seat that is comfortable to drive in over long periods of time will be a make or break point, as you don’t want to be driving in pain whilst trying to race at the top of your game.
+Meanwhile, having a seat that is comfortable to drive in over long periods of time will be a make-or-break point, as you don’t want to be driving in pain whilst trying to race at the top of your game.

 |OMP Racing TRS Steel Frame||GT||Value for money|

 |Not purpose-built for Sim Racing|

-|Sim Lab SPEED3 Bucket seat||£240||GT||Specially designed for Sim Racing|
+|Sim Lab SPEED3 GT seat||GT||Specially designed for Sim Racing|

 Lots of comfort features